aidanhs/libtclpy/README.md

 UNIX BUILD
 ----------

-The build process is very simple.
-Make sure you can run python-config and have a tclConfig.sh file somewhere.
-For Ubuntu the process would be:
+It is assumed that you
+ - have got the repo (either by `git clone` or a tar.gz from the releases page).
+ - have updated your package lists.

+The build process fairly simple:
+ - make sure `make` and `gcc` are installed.
+ - make sure you can run `python-config` and have the Python headers available (usually installed by the Python development package for your distro).
+ - locate the tclConfig.sh file and make sure you have the Tcl headers available (usually installed by the Tcl development package for your distro).
+ - run `make`, specifying the tclConfig.sh path if not `/usr/lib/tclConfig.sh`.

+On Ubuntu the default tclConfig.sh path is correct:

-	$ sudo apt-get install python-dev tcl-dev
+	$ sudo apt-get install -y python-dev tcl-dev
+	$ cd libtclpy
 	$ make

-For other distros you would need give the path of tclConfig.sh:
+For other distros you may need give the path of tclConfig.sh.
+E.g. CentOS 6.5:

+	$ sudo yum install -y python-devel tcl-devel make gcc
+	$ cd libtclpy
-	$ make TCLCONFIG=/usr/lib/tclConfig.sh
+	$ make TCLCONFIG=/usr/lib64/tclConfig.sh

+Now try it out:

+	$ TCLLIBPATH=. tclsh
+	% package require tclpy
+	0.3
+	% py import random
+	% py call random.random
+	0.507094977417

 TESTS
 -----